top of page

 The new identity of the House

-In 2021, Maria Manuel wants to preserve the house and tell its story in a different way.
-The family home begins to evolve towards a new identity: Casa d'Abreu Neto, as an architectural object open to all: open to visitors and for stays.
+In 2021, granddaughter Maria Manuel wished to preserve the house and tell its story in a different way.

-In April 2025, the Serralves Foundation in Porto will premiere the documentary "The First Siza", by Building Pictures and directed by Sara Nunes, which revisits Álvaro Siza's first work, 60 years later, revealing the reunion with his first client and family, and the impact of architecture on people's lives.
+In April 2025, the Serralves Foundation, in Porto, hosted the premiere of the documentary "The First Siza" by Building Pictures, directed by Sara Nunes and based on a original idea by João Rapagão and Sara Nunes.
+The fim revisits, six decades later, Álvaro Siza's first project, revealing the reunion with his inaugural client and family, in an intimate portrait of the impact that architecture has on people's lives.

 "his first victims"

-It is a connection through space that is perpetuated in the memory of those who live there, those who visit it and those who stay at Casa d'Abreu Neto.
+The bond woven there, through space, endures in the memory of those who live in it, who visit it, and who remain at the Casa d'Abreu Neto.

 Siza e a Familia d'Abreu Neto

-The History of Casa d'Abreu Neto in Photographs
+The History of the Casa d'Abreu Neto in Photographs

 Livro O Nosso Arquitecto